Preparing for the CIT Exam

 The exam is scored immediately by the testing software and a score is sent to the applicant.
 Passing score is 75%.

 The CIT is issued as a digital credential- holders can print a PDF of their credential if they desire.
 Digital credentials can be shared in the holder's mobile wallet as well as shared online.
-Those who did not pass may retake the exam without reapplying to the program by waiting at least 30 days but not more than one year.
-Retesting information should be submitted as soon as a new test date is scheduled to the certification coordinator at email@example.com.
+Those who did not pass may retake after waiting at least one month, but no longer than twelve months, between retests.
+Retesting information should be submitted as soon as a new test date is scheduled to the certification coordinator at firstname.lastname@example.org.

 All applicants must pass the exam within 3 years of their application acceptance date or the application will expire.